trac-hacks/trac-github/README.md

 To use this module, your Trac instance must be served over HTTPS.
 This is a requirement of the OAuth2 standard.

-Go to your accounts's settings page on GitHub.
-In the "Application" tab, click "Register new application" and fill in the form.
-The "Authorization callback URL", put the URL of the homepage of your project in Trac, starting with `https://`, and append `/github/oauth`.
-In other words, this is the URL of the endpoint you used above plus `/oauth`.
-Then click "Register application".
+Go to your accounts settings page on GitHub.
+From the *OAuth Application* page, click the *Developer applications* tab and *Register new application*.
+For the "Authorization callback URL", put the URL of the homepage of your project in Trac, starting with `https://`, and append `/github/oauth`.
+In other words, this is the URL of the endpoint you used above plus `/oauth` Then click *Register application*.

 You're redirected to your newly created application's page, which provides a Client ID and a Client Secret.